School of Medical Sciences, University of Aberdeen, Institute of Medical Sciences, Foresterhill, Aberdeen AB25 2ZD.

 Personal tutor for Biochemistry, Genetics, Immunology and Biotechnology undergraduates.

-British Mycological Society - Fungal Biology Research committee
+British Mycological Society - Fungal Biology Research Committee and Council

 False colour image of thigmotropic growth of C. albicans hyphae on a microfabricated quartz slide with a ridge height of 3.25 ?m.
 Growing hyphal tips change direction on contact with obstacles in the substratum.
 Deletion of calcium ion channels, or removal of calcium from the growth medium, reduces the sensitivity of hyphal tips to changes in the substratum.